ignite/cli/docs/docs/02-guide/00-introduction.md

 - **Getting Started with Ignite CLI**: Install the Ignite CLI and set up your development environment.
 This foundational step is necessary for all the tutorials that follow.

-- **Creating and Running Your First Blockchain**: Learn to create and run your own blockchain, understanding how to start and manage a node locally for development purposes.
+- **Create and Run Your First Blockchain**: Learn to create and run your own blockchain, understanding how to start and manage a node locally for development purposes.

 - **Hello World Tutorial**: Engage in the excitement of blockchain development by making your blockchain respond with "Hello, World!"
 This includes learning to scaffold a Cosmos SDK query and modify keeper methods.